yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/oauth-2-0.md

 2. Client makes a request on behalf of an end user to `/oauth/authorize/` on your Tyk instance `listen_path`
 3. Tyk will check the OAuth authorize request for validity (i.e. Does the Client ID exist and is the request properly formed to the OAuth 2.0 standard
 4. If the request is valid and the Client ID has not expired, then the request will be passed through to your applications authorisation page - this page will essentially enable your user to log in and authenticate themselves and then give permission to this client ID to access their details (as one would expect from an OAuth integration).
-5. If the user accepts the Client access and has authenticated successfully, your app calls the Tyk REST API OAuth Authorization endpoint (`/tyk/oauth/authorize-client/`) with the POST parameters that the requesting client sent
+5. If the user accepts the Client access and has authenticated successfully, your app calls the Tyk Gateway API OAuth Authorization endpoint (`/tyk/oauth/authorize-client/`) with the POST parameters that the requesting client sent
 6. Tyk will generate an access code and redirect URL for your application
 7. Your application redirects the user to the URL